nf-core/phaseimpute/docs/usage.md

 #### STITCH

 [STITCH](https://github.com/rwdavies/STITCH) is an R program for low coverage sequencing genotype imputation without using a reference panel.
 The required inputs for this program are bam samples provided in the input samplesheet (`--input`) and a `.legend.gz` file with the list of positions to genotype (`--posfile`).
+See [Posfile section](#samplesheet-posfile) for more information.

 If you do not have a list of position to genotype, you can provide a reference panel to run the `--steps panelprep` which produces a tsv with this list.